Birth trauma and EMDR

 Discovering EMDR

-The exposure therapy by the hospital social worker was helpful, but not enough.
-It propelled me to research other options - surely there was something else out there to help?
+The exposure therapy by the hospital social worker wasn't helpful.
+It propelled me to research other options...I first came across EMDR in 2018.

 EMDR has allowed me to share my story without crying hysterically and feeling broken.
 The memory has faded - it’s still there, but not as vivid.
 I only saw the labour in black and white.
 But now, there is colour.
 I also see the beauty in the birth.

-I now am at peace and accept what has happened.
+I now am at peace and fully accept what has happened.
 I don’t play the ‘what if’ game (what if I was diagnosed with EDS prior to the birth?
 What if I insisted on a c-section?
 What if I knew about the risk of injuries with forceps?)
-I choose to live in the present, and focus on being the kind of mum, partner, and friend I want to be.
+I live in the present, and focus on being the kind of mum, partner, and friend I want to be.

-I loved EMDR so much that I had two years of EMDR with a delightful psychologist and processed every single trauma I could recall.
+I loved EMDR so much that I had two years of EMDR therapy with a delightful psychologist and processed every single trauma I could recall.

 The birth trauma doesn’t trigger me anymore, and I am able to provide EMDR to others with birth trauma.